arrowarcher1/Fresh-from-the-Fridge/README.md

 ## Challenges we ran into

+One of the biggest challenges we ran into is the camera implementation of the system.
+We were limited to the camera we used which had very limiting processing power.
+Due to this, implementing the camera functionality to our system was difficult.

 ## Accomplishments that we're pround of

+We were proud to have hardware implementation in our project.
+Being able to integrate a limit switch as well as a camera which plays a critical role in the system was a major milestone as an engineer.

 ## What we learned

+Through this project, we have learned a valuable aspect of embedded software engineering along with several AWS tools such as textract and S3 storage.
+Not only did we learn about AWS services, but we also were able to have hands on experience with hardware.

 ## What's next for Fresh from the Fridge!

+Our next step is to implement a higher performing camera such as a set from rasberry pi.
+Due to the time restrictions we were only able to integrate a low-end camera that we had access to.
+For a future update, having a better camera would improve recognition quality which helps produce better results from the fridge.